Alluxio/alluxio/docs/en/security/Security.md

 ## Authentication

-The authentication protocol is determined by the configuration property `alluxio.security.authentication.type`, with a default value of `SIMPLE`.
+The authentication protocol is determined by the configuration property `alluxio.dora.security.authentication.type`, with a default value of `SIMPLE`.

 ### SIMPLE

 Authentication is **enabled** when the authentication type is `SIMPLE`.

 A client must identify itself with a username to the Alluxio service.
-If the property `alluxio.security.login.username` is set on the Alluxio client, its value will be used as the login user, otherwise, the login user is inferred from the operating system user executing the client process.
+If the property `alluxio.dora.security.login.username` is set on the Alluxio client, its value will be used as the login user, otherwise, the login user is inferred from the operating system user executing the client process.
 The provided user information is attached to the corresponding metadata when the client creates